Introduction

 Command Output

-All commands that support output to be redirect to output pipe via >
+All commands that support output to be redirect to output pipe via > or to a file with argument --outFile

 Installation Management

-are used to install or uninstall eryp-zero.
+The commands install and uninstall are used to install or uninstall eryp-zero.

 However you should not use them directly.
 Instead install eryph-zero with the installation script above and uninstall it with the eryph-uninstaller.exe.